The Promise of a Unified App Catalog for the Enterprise

 In the example below, a Windows app catalog is available to all Windows PCs enrolled in the UEM platform, giving them access to public apps such as the Weather Channel and the Wall Street Journal, in addition to Win32 apps.

 In this example, the iOS app catalog shows users when newer versions are available.
 After being alerted by the UEM, users can complete the update with a single click.
 They can also review and rate apps available to them, enabling IT to monitor their usefulness and make adjustments to improve the overall experience.
 Departmentalization capabilities make it easy to display apps that are suitable for a given audience, depending on where it falls on the organization chart.

 Providing Seamless and Secure App Access

 In addition to the public and private apps that are accessible through a unified app catalog, mobile workers need to gain access to cloud and web apps such as Salesforce, Concur, Box and Office 365 for everyday use.
 Your UEM platform should have identity and access management (IAM) capabilities that make it easy for users to access apps securely.

 One of the biggest hurdles when jumping from one work app to the next is the hassle of entering passwords over and over again.
 Your UEM’s identity management should be able to provide single sign-on (SSO) access to web and cloud apps, eliminating the need to enter passwords multiple times in one session.

 The IAM functionality should also be able to assess the compliance state of the devices attempting to connect to these apps.
 This gatekeeping capability, known as conditional access, ensures that unmanaged, unauthorized or noncompliant endpoints are denied access.

-Join us for a live webinar on Thursday, July 13, to learn why UEM and IAM are better together.
-Our experts will also discuss steps your organization can start taking today to provide the best possible experience for your employees across all app use cases.
+Watch our on-demand webinar to learn why UEM and IAM are better together.
+Our experts also discuss steps your organization can start taking today to provide the best possible experience for your employees across all app use cases.